 - Direct visualization of changes in geometry and their invoked changes in structural performance (stresses, strains etc.)

 - New algorithm for estimating F-CoP[Total] and sensitivity indices in FMOP

 - New backend (beta option) for approximation model with FMOP

-SoS is also available as software on demand in Germany, Austria and Switzerland.
-This service provides fast and economical access to the latest software version for a customized billing of use.
-For further information, please contact our support.
+SoS is also available as Software on Demand in Germany, Austria and Switzerland.
+This service enables demand-oriented and billing-specific use with the latest software version.
+For further information please contact our support.

 Use SoS in your research and teaching.
-We provide special conditions for universities!
+We offer special conditions for universities and research institutions!

 SoS is sold worldwide.
 A list of our distributors can be found here.